charnzet/coding-challenge/README.md

 ### Requirements

-- Create web application with nextjs and atlas mongodb
+- Create web application with nextjs, typescript and atlas mongodb

 - Use firebase for user authentication